alordash/parse-word-to-number/README.md

 console.log(parsedWord[0].value);
 //=> 4

-//You can specify mistakes multiplication from 0.0, where
+//You can specify mistakes multiplication from 0.0 and on with second argument, where
 //0 — do not accept words with mistakes,
 //1 — accept words if error < error limit for that word
 //List of limits for all words is located in /lib/expressions/*.csv files parsedWord = parser.parseWord("hundrid", 1);
 console.log(parserWord[0].value);
 //=> 100

 parsedWord = parser.parseWord("hundrid", 0);
 console.log(parserWord[0]);
 //=> undefined